Caravan and Trailer Wheel Alignment

 Caravan wheel alignment sounds like a complicated problem.
 How can wheels on caravans and trailers fall out of alignment?

-It is common to find worn tyres and wheel bearings in older caravans and trailers.
-A lot of kilometres and a lot of shock loading is the prime cause of miss-alignment.
+It is common to find worn caravan tyres and wheel bearings in older caravans and trailers.
+A lot of kilometres, low tyre pressure and a lot of shock loading is the prime cause of miss-alignment.

 How vital are axle pads?

 Axle pads were first thought to align the spring on top or below the axle.

 In many cases, axle pads have not been welded into position because many manufacturers did not require welding.
 U-bolts were thought to provide enough force to clamp the axle and spring into their correct location effectively.

 In the past, we recommended that only round axles required welded axle pads.
 Read on to find the solution on how and why U-bolts cause misalignment and spring breakages.

-U bolts installed on caravans and trailer are made from mild steel, generally.
+U bolts installed on a caravan or a trailer camper are made from mild steel, generally.
 Mild steel stretches within the first 300 kilometres of installation and requires re-tightening.

 Picture driving down the highway, west of the Great Divide and no doubt you have come across a pothole or two.

 Both tow vehicle and caravan or trailer entering a pothole at 100 kph causes shock loading.

 Shock loading transfers massive forces that try to push your axle or axle group towards the rear of the caravan or trailer.

 What happens next?

 Two things can happen to affect caravan or trailer wheel alignment:

 - One wheel is now out of alignment.
 This alignment issue will produce significant wear on your tyres.
 If you have an overlay or drop axle, it may even have twisted the drop or overlay.
 Contact your dealer if your tyre wear is excessive.

 - Loose-fitting U-bolts and axle pads will cause the axle and spring assembly to fail progressively.
-The axle will develop vibration, and the spring will eventually break about 75mm from the back eye.
+The beam will develop vibration, and the spring will eventually break about 75mm from the back eye.

 Axles without axle pads.